tidalmigrations/Infrastructure-templates/aws/README.md

     cd ubuntu/ubuntu-20-04
     ```

-3. Build the image by running this command
+3. Build the image by running this command.

     ```sh
     packer build .